Breadboard with just motherboard, CPU & HSF, case speaker, and PSU.

 If no beeps: Running fans and drives and motherboard LED's do not necessarily indicate a good PSU.
 In the absence of a single short beep, they also do not indicate that the system is booting.

 At this point, you can sort of check the PSU.
 Try to borrow a known good PSU of around 550 - 600 watts.
 That will power just about any system with a single GPU.
 If you cannot do that, use a DMM to measure the voltages.
 Measure between the colored wires and either chassis ground or the black wires.
 Yellow wires should be 12 volts.
 Red wires: +5 volts, orange wires: +3.3 volts, blue wire : -12 volts, violet wire: 5 volts always on.
 Tolerances are +/- 5% except for the -12 volts which is +/- 10%.
+If you have a white wire (many modern PSU's do not), it should be -5 volts.

 The gray wire is really important.
 It should go from 0 to +5 volts when you turn the PSU on with the case switch.
 CPU needs this signal to boot.